 If you’re making a corporate or educational video, there’s a good chance you’ll want to use a green screen.
 A green screen is a simple method of setting your video in a location without actually traveling to that location.
-You film your subject in front of the green screen, and then using video editing software, the green is stripped (keyed or just removed) out and replaced with whatever background you choose to insert.
+You film your subject in front of a green screen background, and then using video editing software, the green is stripped (keyed or just removed) out and replaced with whatever background you choose to insert.

 You can rent a green screen production facility for this purpose, or purchase your own green screen and film wherever you like.
 It sounds simple enough, but there are a number of green screen mistakes that can affect the quality of your video.
 Here are some of the top green screen mistakes and what you can do to avoid them.